R:\Bau\Blog >_

 • Journeys > Transactions.
 Empowering customers in their value creation process across every moment and touchpoint.

-• Members > Audiences.
-Building vibrant, connected communities around interests, practices, and products.
+• Members > Users.
+Building vibrant, connected communities around shared interests, practices, and products.

-Note: These strategies are not mutually exclusive or collectively exhaustive (MECE), which is intentional.
+Note: These strategic principles are not mutually exclusive or collectively exhaustive (MECE), which is intentional.
 Think of them as lenses through which to explore opportunities to transform customer offerings and experiences – an approach that proves highly effective in ideation sessions.

 1. Access > Ownership